hipe/tmx/fields/doc/issues.md

 [#012]       now the "normal normalization" algorithm (and its variants)..

              (from the original [sl] description:)

              this tag tracks code instances of the general algorithm (and variant algorithms towards the same end) of implementing behavior that implements the validation & normalization of actual
              { arguments | attributes | parameters | properties };
              #normalization #algorithm
+             more on the above at "unified language" [#012.appendix-A]

              ( #was: #done redesign this `with_client` nonsense )